-Once you have read the data sheet and related supplements, and installed and powered-up the meter, configure the display to suit its designated application.
+Once you have read the User manual and related supplements, and installed and powered-up the meter, configure the display to suit its designated application.

-Display Brightness (Contrast) Mode
+Display Brightness Mode

-The display brightness (contrast) mode is accessed when entering the main programming mode.
-It allows you to adjust the brightness of the display LCDs without interfering with other configuration settings.
+The display brightness mode is accessed when entering the main programming mode.
+It allows you to adjust the brightness of the display LEDs and setpoint annunciators without interfering with other configuration settings.
 It is always available, even with the PROGRAM LOCK switch set to ON, or the external LOCK pin connected to the COMMON pin, locking out the programming modes.

-The contrast can be set between 0 and 7, with 0 being dull and 7 being bright.
-The default setting is 5.
+The display brightness can be set between 0 and 7, with 0 being dull and 7 being bright.
+5 is the default setting.

-Configure the contrast setting to 7 (bright).
+Configure the display brightness setting to 7 (bright).